It’s a marathon, not a sprint.

 Boy, that list was easy to come up with–and I could go on!
 Needless to say, I would have lots of things I could get into.

-Even before getting carried away with this list, having time would allow me to more calmly go through my current daily schedule.
+Even before getting carried away with this list, having time would allow me to go through my current daily schedule more.
 I could get the kids off to school and not worry about whether I can make my 8:30 am meeting.
 I could pick them up at three-something when they finish.
-The house chores would be finished and dinner well under way by the time everyone gets home.
+The house chores would be finished and dinner well underway by the time everyone gets home.
 I could even have had time to do a little exercise and nurture my own soul for a wee bit.
 Sounds glorious.

 How would being FI allow me to make things different?

-But even more than allowing me to go through my days more calmly and perhaps trying some neat new things, the big thing that time could give me is the opportunity to stretch myself and grow in ways that are just not possible right now.
+But even more, than allowing me to go through my days more calmly and perhaps try some neat new things, the big thing that time could give me is the opportunity to stretch myself and grow in ways that are just not possible right now.

 I am somewhat limited in what I can realistically do for work and still make a decent wage.
 What I mean by this is that if I want someone to actually pay me for a job, I have to know what I’m doing.
 For example, I could certainly try to get a job as a florist which would be super cool, but after 10 minutes they would realize that the only thing that I have going for me is that I like flowers.

 With more time, I can explore passions and interests that are just not possible now.
 And I will probably purposely push myself to try things that way outside my current comfort zone.
 This is not just interesting and cool.
 Without getting too philosophical, I think that this may allow me to take the next step forward in my own self-actualization.

 For me, this means that having more time can help me become closer to the person that I’m meant to be.
 I ended up doing biomedical research and public health as a career, but perhaps there is an artist inside me (sadly, not likely!).
 But it could mean that I could pursue volunteer work outdoors in nature.
 I always wondered if I was meant to do something around the environment.